arbor-sim/arbor/doc/python/morphology.rst

        policy = arbor.cv_policy_max_extent(10) | cv_policy_single('"soma"')

 Specific CV policy objects are created by functions described below.
-These all take a ``region`` parameter that restrict the domain of applicability of that policy; this facility is useful for specifying differing discretisations on different parts of a cell morphology.
+These all take a ``region`` parameter that restricts the domain of applicability of that policy; this facility is useful for specifying differing discretisations on different parts of a cell's morphology.
 When a CV policy is constrained in this manner, the boundary of the domain will always constitute part of the CV boundary point set.